apprajapati9/stackoverflow-mvp/app/src/main/java/com/apprajapati/mvp_stackoverflow/kotlin_playground/AndroidInterviewQuestions.md

     onResume() - the activity is in the foreground and user can interact with it.
 This is where you resume any paused UI updates, animations or input listeners.

-    onPause() 0 This is called when the activity is partially obscured by another activity (e.g dialog).
+    onPause() - This is called when the activity is partially obscured by another activity (e.g dialog).
 The activity is still visible but not in focus.
 Used to pause operations like animations, sensor updates or saving data.

-    onStop - the activity is no longer visible to the user.
+    onStop() - the activity is no longer visible to the user.
 You should release resources that are not needed while activity is stopped such as background tasks or heavy objects.

-    ondestroy - This is called before the activity is fully destroyed and removed from memory.
+    ondestroy() - This is called before the activity is fully destroyed and removed from memory.

     onRestart() - if the activity is stopped and then restarted (e.g the user navigates back to it), this method is called before onstart().